cloudkevin/picoCTF/README.md

 #### Insp3ct0r
 This one really doesn't need much info.
 Read all of the source code.

+#### logon
+If you view the session cookies for this web app you'll see there is a flag for admin that is currently set to false.
+If you edit the cookie and set this to true you'll be able to retrive the flag.

 ## Reverse Engineering

 #### vault-door-training
 Source code is your friend.

+#### dont-use-client-side
+This is a lot like the hackthebox signup page.
+If you have a very basic understanding of JavaScript you'll be able to decode the 'algorithm' for the password verification.